Application and Selection Process

 - Have the potential to be developed into a commercial/income generating product.

 - Be deliverable in the course of a residency of (usually) 3-12 months.
+For Round 7, we ask projects to be deliverable within 3 – 9 months.

 - Be supported by a commitment to engage with the Creative Informatics team on monitoring, reporting, research and evaluation work around the project.
 Reporting and payments schedules will be mutually agreed at the outset of successful projects.